 6) Turn left at the stile and walk steeply down to the east.
 The path joins a track coming in from the left and emerges into The Street, the main historic street of Kingston village.
 The church on your left is worth a look, as is the country pub a little further down, which does food and Shepherd Neame beer.

 7) Cross the road (bus stop to the right) to find a narrow path straight ahead between two houses.
 Follow this path to the point at which it emerges into a field and then head straight ahead next to the hedge to the farm in front of you.
-This is Springbarn Farm, a farm park with a shop, cafe, animals and an adventure playground (charge)
+This is Springbarn Farm.

 8) To continue the walk continue past the farm park in the same direction as you approached it, past farm buildings, to reach the Lewes to Newhaven road.
 Walk along the pavement on the north side of the road.